 WHY WE LIKE IT: This 1100-lb Black Widow motorcycle lift has a solid reputation for quality and durability, plus some neat extras like extender adapters.

-One of the best performing manual scissor jack-style motorcycle lifts on the market, this Black Widow motorcycle lift is made of black powder coated steel for long wearing durability and it has a generous lift range of 3.75 to 19.5 inches, including 3.25 inches of height available via removable frame rail adapters.
+One of the best performing manual scissor jack-style motorcycle lifts on the market, this Black Widow motorcycle lift is made of black powder-coated steel for long-wearing durability and it has a generous lift range of 3.75 to 19.5 inches, including 3.25 inches of height available via removable frame rail adapters.

 While the adapters won’t necessarily work on every bike, they do make it much easier to lift bikes that don’t have a broad enough flat undercarriage for a motorcycle lift table to work.
 This also features rubber padding on the lift surface to prevent any slips or scratches.
-While this lift does include a handle to turn the jack, you may find it far more convenient to use a longer handled socket, as the included handle is small and doesn’t give much leverage.
+While this lift does include a handle to turn the jack, you may find it far more convenient to use a long-handled socket, as the included handle is small and doesn’t give much leverage.

 Award: Best Budget

-WHY WE LIKE IT: A budget friendly motorcycle lift for most bikes, it’s small and light enough to take with you to the track or to easily store in your garage.
+WHY WE LIKE IT: A budget-friendly motorcycle lift for most bikes, it’s small and light enough to take with you to the track or to easily store in your garage.

 Our budget pick among motorcycle lifts, this small portable scissor jack has an 1100 lb. capacity, a grippy rubber surface so the bike won’t slip, and a compact, portable form.
 It only weighs about 30 pounds so you can take it with you to the track or your local motorcycle meet.

 While it’s not as smooth or easy to use as the OTC hydraulic motorcycle lift, it also costs a lot less and takes up less space.
-If you’re looking to change a tire, adjust a chain or even swap out front shocks/ forks, this may be all the lift you need.
+If you’re looking to change a tire, adjust a chain, or even swap out front shocks/ forks, this may be all the lift you need.
 Caveats include the fact that it does work best on flat bottomed bikes and you should only use it on a perfectly level surface.

-In order to narrow it down to the best motorcycle lifts for the money, we focused on safety, portability, weight capacity and ease of use.
+In order to narrow it down to the best motorcycle lifts for the money, we focused on safety, portability, weight capacity, and ease of use.
 We only included jacks and hydraulic motorcycle lifts that featured non-slip lifting surfaces.
 We also only included those with at least 9” of width for greater stability.
 A locking nut or lifting rod was a bonus.

 We limited our search to motorcycle lifts with at least 900 lbs capacity.
 This way, you can use it to lift up many different kinds of bikes.
 The OTC, our # 2 pick, is rated for up to 1500 lbs, which makes it a great motorcycle lift for Harleys.
 Or just about any other bike, with the exception maybe of Jay Leno’s Merlin tank engine-powered behemoth.